capytaine/capytaine/docs/user_manual/outputs.rst

 Invalid or unavailable exports are skipped with a warning.

+The length scale used for normalization in WAMIT data is taken by default as :math:`1` meter.

 .. note::
     These exports require that the ``forward_speed`` in the dataset is zero.
     If not, a ``ValueError`` is raised to avoid exporting inconsistent results.